aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/files-and-storage/copy-file/_index.md

 ## Excel API SDK

-Using an SDK is the best way to speed up development.
-An SDK manages low-level details, allowing you to focus on your project tasks.
+Using an SDK is the best way to accelerate development.
+An SDK manages low‑level details, allowing you to focus on your project tasks.
 Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.

 The following code examples demonstrate how to make calls to Aspose.Cells web services using various SDKs: